 52. McMahon JH, Jordan MR, Kelley K, Bertagnolio S, Hong SY, Wanke C a., et al. Pharmacy Adherence Measures to Assess Adherence to Antiretroviral Therapy: Review of the Literature and Implications for Treatment Monitoring.
 Clin Infect Dis.
 2011 Feb;52(4):493–506.

 Tables and Figures

-Table 1: Characteristics of patients by mental health status at the end of follow-up
+Table 1: Characteristics of patients by mental health status at the end of follow-up.